sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

     ![](./images/view-object-details.png  " ")

-9. Copy the URL Path to a notepad, we will need it later in this lab.
+9. Copy the URL Path to a text editor, we will need it later in this lab.
     ![](./images/copy-uri-path.png  " ")

 10. Click **Cancel** to dismiss the screen.